8 ways to manage Social Anxiety Disorder

 Social anxiety can impact on people in different ways.
 Some people will find all social situations stressful while for others the fear only kicks in when they have to do something in public.
 This leads them to avoid situations such as public speaking, or going on nights out where they may be in social situations.

 Social anxiety can have a big impact on sufferers lives as they spend their life worrying about events coming up and how they can avoid them.

 When in social situations the person can experience many uncomfortable physical symptoms of anxiety.
 These include:

-- Physical stuff like headaches, butterflies in your stomach, blushing, sweaty hands, high blood pressure, dizziness, breathing heavily, feeling faint, sweating.
+- Physical symptoms like headaches, butterflies in your stomach, blushing, sweaty hands, high blood pressure, dizziness, breathing heavily, feeling faint, sweating

 If you’re struggling with social anxiety you’re not alone.
 It is an extremely common problem.